StepManiaX: Development

 Development of StepManiaX started with stage development in early 2015.
-Several different designs were prototyped using various sensor technologies, including an aluminum slim-line stage.
+Several different designs were prototyped using various sensor technologies, including load-cells, piezoelectric sensors, force-sensing resistors, and optical sensors housed in an aluminum slim-line stage.
 This design was officially shown to the public by project lead Kyle Ward in early 2016.
 Later that year, the retail version of the stage was shown, sporting a thicker, more durable steel stage design.
 During this period, the StepManiaX software was being developed in tandem with hardware development.
 The goal of the software was to create a simple interface that was accessible for all ranges of players.
 The game then grew its design to appeal to a wide variety of locations: Home, Health & Fitness, Education, Competitive E-Sports, and Family Recreation.
-The title "StepManiaX" was selected to focus on the aerobic stepping aspect of the game.
+The title StepManiaX was selected to focus on the aerobic stepping aspect of the game, rather than face the common criticism of "dance" games not featuring "dance" movement.

 The game's first public showing was during MAGFest 2017.

-StepManiaX was released in June, 2017, but access to the game was very limited.
+StepManiaX was released in June 2017, but access to the game was very limited.
 Initially targeting fitness and recreational facilities, the game was installed at various family-oriented locations.
 During this time, the all-in-one cabinet design was exhibited at various trade fairs and gaming events like Gamescom 2017 as sales were limited due to stock shortages and gauging interest with distribution partners.
 Multiple waves of sales for consumer use eventually led to home users acquiring hardware, as sales were not limited to organizations or certain environments.
 The following year, a coin-operated version of the game premiered at 8 on the Break as an initial location and hardware test.
 This cabinet revision also premiered commercially at IAAPA 2019.
 Since then, the game is available directly via the developer's web store and through various distribution partners.

-Step Revolution unveiled the large LX Cabinet at IAAPA 2022.
+During the COVID-19 pandemic, an integrated touch monitor/game combination was introduced for home users wanting to experience the game at home during lockdown.
+This led to the future creation of the home-purpose cabinet types.

+Step Revolution unveiled a new, larger, cabinet model IAAPA 2022 known as the "Deluxe" model.
+It features a 65" touchscreen display, dynamic lighting show, and an improved sound system over the Dedicated model.

+At IAAPA 2024, Step Revolution announced the availability of a new "Standard" model.
+This model replaces the existing Dedicated cabinet and features a 55" touchscreen and enhanced lighting and aesthetics that bring it closer to the existing Deluxe model.

 Hardware

+Cabinets

-There are currently three StepManiaX machines available:
+There are currently three StepManiaX cabinet models commercially available: